forward-america/National/The American Prosperity Act.md

 ### The Security Message

-**“Catastrophic healthcare protection (NHSA).
+**“Catastrophic healthcare protection (AHSA).
 Retirement security (protected savings).
 Simplified taxes (no surprise bills).
 Economic boom (jobs everywhere).
 This isn’t insecurity—this is the foundation for the American Dream, rebuilt.”**

 -----